AlbaXIII/golden-goose-tutoring/README.md

 ## Testing

 As previously mentioned, the site is fully reactive between screens of different sizes, and was developed primarily in __mobile view__ on the smallest available screen size (Galaxy Z Fold 5) before being adapted to desktop through the use of CSS media queries.
+For and exhaustive list of devices, see below;

+*

+Throughout development of the project, I used [Google Chrome developer tools](https://developer.chrome.com/docs/devtools) to monitor the output of the website and test reponsiveness from start to finish.

+Additionally to Chrome, the site has been tested on the following browsers;
+* Mozilla FireFox
+* Microsoft Edge
+* Safari

+No significant differences using the site reported between each browser.